pop-os/docs/src/customize-pop/background-settings.md

 # Background Settings

-This section describes settings to change the desktop background located in the `Background` tab .
+This section describes settings to change the desktop background located in the `Background` tab.
 Alternatively, this option is available by right-clicking anywhere on the desktop and selecting `Change Background...`.

 >**Note**: Background modes such as centered, scaled, spanned, stretched, tiled, and zoomed can be set using the GNOME Tweaks application: [GNOME Tweaks Appearance Settings](gnome-tweaks-extensions.md#appearance)